harshit5845/ByteStock/README.md

 # ByteStock
-ByteStock-a functional software for small businesses to efficiently manage their inventory and can also calculate GST bills
+ByteStock-a functional software for small businesses to efficiently manage their inventory and can also calculate GST bills with a user freindly Chatbot